Nagendra1997/mesibo-documentation/livestreaming.md

 This is for an open webinar.
 In case of a members only webinar, you can change the permission to Who can view live streams: Members & Who can view streams list: Members

+You can similarly build the set of required permissions for any scenario.
+Consider an online panel discussion of 4 people.
+Only these 4 people need to be publishing their streams, while the rest of the members simply listen.
+In case of a video streaming app, You can upload media to the group, which only selected members can view on-demand, whenever they need it.
+All of this can be built by setting the different group calling permissions.

 ![streaming-scenarios](live.jpg)